ASvyatkovskiy/BigDataCourse/README.md

 Install ssh client on your laptop if necessary (for instance, Putty).

-### Running Spark on a cluster: reading about Princeton University setup
+### How to run Spark on a Princeton University cluster: reading

 To get a feeling of how this works, please looks through the following FAQ page: https://www.princeton.edu/researchcomputing/faq/spark-via-slurm/

-(no hands-on action necessary before the workshop, just reading)

 ### Install iPython notebook on your laptop